Why Use WordPress – An SEO’s Perspective

-This article was written to help people to understand the basics of why we use WordPress as our Content Management System (CMS) of choice.
+Most of our websites are built on WordPress and for good reason.
 We choose to use it rather than creating our own proprietary CMS or using any of the other ones available.
-Not because we don’t know how to, but because it provides the best end result for our customers.
+Not because we don’t know how to, but because it provides the best end result for our customers, and that’s what matters to us.
+We want people to understand why we use WordPress as our Content Management System (CMS) of choice, so that they can decide whether it’s the right choice with them (hint: it probably is).

 We highly recommend that you build your business website or blog on WordPress (it can be useful for small ecommerce websites too).
 Why, you ask???
 Here’s our main reasons below: